mtnlark/mtnlark/README.md

-🔭 technical writer working on hobbyist coding projects
+🔭 technical writer and editor working on hobbyist coding projects